sfleishm/take-home-assignment/README.md

 * Now that we have our dataset loading properly into a dataframe we can start manipulating our data.

-* In this fictional case study, let's pretend that the company only wants to see data relating to China.
+* In this fictional case study, let's we only want to see data relating to China.

 1. Let's type:
 ```python